Why visit Ngorongoro Crater?

 Ngoitokitok springs

 The best time for visiting Ngorongoro crater is in the dry season when wildlife can easily be spotted and the roads to the park are accessible and in good condition.
-Thought the wet season is also favorable for seeing migratory birds and wildlife as well.
+Though the wet season is also favorable for seeing migratory birds and wildlife as well.

-Tourists visiting Ngorongoro crater can select from various accommodation units ranging from luxurious hotels to budget lodges some of the accommodation in the park include; Lake Ndutu luxury tented camp, Ngorongoro Serena safari lodge, Aag’ata migration Ndutu camp, Ngorongoro sopa lodge and Ngorongoro forest lodge among others.
+Tourists visiting Ngorongoro crater can select from various accommodation units ranging from luxurious hotels to budget lodges some of the accommodation in the park includes Lake Ndutu luxury tented camp, Ngorongoro Serena safari lodge, Aag’ata migration Ndutu camp, Ngorongoro sopa lodge and Ngorongoro forest lodge among others.

 Spread the love